 What’s Social Networking Today?

 (This is my contribution to From Net, City, World to Cloud, Market, Sea – Metaphors of the Internet, edited by Zentrum für Netzkunst (Tereza Havlíková, Julia Kochanek and Anneliese Ostertag).
-The book is published by Distanz Verlag (Berlin, 2024).
+The book is published by Distanz Verlag in Berlin, more information here).
 Awareness about the the productive link between metaphors and computer networks goes back many decades.
 For instance, see our debates in Amsterdam in 1993 over the choice how to call our local public access initiative, which then was named The Digital City (see more on www.dds.nl in my book Dark Fiber and here).
 Marianne van den Boomen, who was an active member of DDS, wrote her PhD about the topic of Internet and Metaphors, which INC published in 2014 as #14 of the Theory on Demand series, just before she passed away.
 It’s always amazing to see that this pioneering work is still widely referenced.
 It’s called Transcoding the Digital: How Metaphors Matter in New Media.)

 What’s Social Networking Today?